British Baby Box Celebrates Five Year Anniversary

 In the early days, British Baby Box put themselves on the map by attending shows, such as The Baby Show at London Excel, and visited hospitals, including the Pre-Natal Conference at Queen’s Hospital in Romford Essex.
 From the very beginning, they championed Kicks Count and The Lullaby Trust, and they continue to do so today.

 The brand has also partnered with several different charities including Save The Children, where they reached the most vulnerable mums and their babies, and have sent baby boxes to refugee camps in Greece, to hospitals in Syria, and to women’s charities in Iraq.

 Closer to home, British Baby Box have supported charities like Alternatives Watford, who support vulnerable women in their community, and, using donations from across the country, sent boxes for babies left homeless as a result of the horrific fire at Grenfell Tower.

 “We believe all babies deserve the best start in life, so feel incredibly proud to have provided over 500,000 British Baby Boxes around the world.“Sarah Simmons and Susan Purse, founders of British Baby Box

 Impressively, British Baby Box have won numerous awards, including the Great British Entrepreneur of the Year in the Innovation category, two awards in the Project Baby Magazine Awards and Gold for a campaign to support new parents at the Chartered Institute of Public Relations Pride awards.

-You may also remember their appearance on Dragons Den and Eastenders.
+You may also remember their appearance on Eastenders.

 Unfortunately, Covid 19 has meant that the they have seen an increase in baby bank enquiries, which they are now tackling head on.
 They are working very closely with baby banks and other charities to provide thousands of baby boxes across the world.